About the 2-year Check-in

 Q What if I miss my check-in window?
 Is there a penalty for not checking in every two years?

-The 2-year Check-in is a requirement of the CPC Program, which makes it necessary in order to maintain CPC compliance for your upcoming two years.
+The 2-year Check-in requirement is at the midpoint of the 4-year CPC Program cycle.
 You can check your deadline and status by checking your profile on the NBCRNA portal https://portal.nbcrna.com/, and the NBCRNA will also send notices.
 However, if you miss the window or are late checking in, there will be an additional fee incurred.
 If this happens, you will also be notified that you are not in CPC compliance.
 You can always log in to your NBCRNA account to check your dates and status.
 More information on penalties for missing check-in deadlines can be found at www.nbcrna.com/continued-certification/cpc-faqs.

 Every effort will be made to remind all certificants of their check-in dates and requirements.